mikemcleanlive/hello-world/README.md

 # hello-world
-This is the hello world project
+This is the hello world project.

+Use this GitHub repository to learn about hello world.